Ofelia Echagüe Vera: Career path

 Ofelia Echagüe participated in an important collective exhibition of Paraguayan plastic artists, which marked a turning point for a new period that changes the role of women in the Paraguayan plastic arts.
 From this perspective through her work, Ofelia Echagüe changes into an authentic precursor because it breaks the schematics of the excessively modest puritanism in that Paraguayan art period.

 Last years and death

-When she returned to her country, Ofelia Echagüe was dedicated to teaching, specifically at Ateneo Paraguayo first, and the Escuela de Bellas Artes after.
+When she returned to her country, Ofelia Echagüe was dedicated to teaching, specifically at the Ateneo Paraguayo first, and the Escuela de Bellas Artes after.
 She died in Asunción in 1987.